Skip to content

 Agent state uses a layered model:

-• Activity: Runtime activity within the running phase (idle, thinking, executing, waiting_for_input, completed, limits_exceeded, offline).
-Note: offline occurs when an agent heartbeat has not been heard for some time, often due to an expired auth token that the agent failed to refresh.
+• Activity: Runtime activity within the running phase (working, thinking, executing, waiting_for_input, blocked, completed, limits_exceeded, stalled, offline).
+Note: offline occurs when an agent heartbeat has not been heard for some time, often due to an expired auth token that the agent failed to refresh; stalled flags a live-but-hung agent and can trigger auto-suspend.
+(A crash surfaces as the error phase, not as an activity.)

 • Detail: Freeform context (tool name, message, task summary).

-• GET /: List groves you have access to.
+• GET /: List projects you have access to.

 • POST /register: Register or link a project repository.

-• GET /:id: Get grove metadata and statistics.
+• GET /:id: Get project metadata and statistics.

-• GET /:id/secrets: Manage environment secrets for the grove.
+• GET /:id/secrets: Manage environment secrets for the project.

 • GET /: List registered runtime brokers.